coveo/source.coveo.com/_posts/2015-04-26-sandboxing-javascript-execution-in-java.md

 Turns out this is pretty easy to do.
 The `ThreadMXBean` object exposed by the JVM provides methods to check the total amount of CPU time used by a thread.
 By reading the value just before script execution starts and then periodically checking the value during execution, it's possible to detect when the script code has exceeded a pre-determined CPU quota.
 When this happens, an exception is thrown to inform the caller of the situation.

-So, how to we arrange to periodically check the CPU quota?
+So, how do we arrange to periodically check the CPU quota?
 We need to have this check performed at some place where the JavaScript interpreter must pass no matter what kind of infinite loop it's in.
 In this case I've chosen to do that in the `interpret` method of `BlockStatement`, which is essentially when any scope like a loop or condition or function body is entered.
 There we call `checkResourceUsage` from `ExecutionContext`, which will relay the call if resource quotas are being enforced.

 Here is how we check that CPU quota hasn't been exceeded: